lalithsuresh/lalithsuresh.github.io/about.md

 <br>

-I’m Lalith Suresh, a senior researcher at <a href="https://research.vmware.com/">VMware Research</a> in Palo Alto.
+I’m Lalith Suresh, a co-founder at <a href="https://www.feldera.com">Feldera</a>.

+I was previously (2016-2023) a senior researcher at <a href="https://research.vmware.com/">VMware Research</a> in Palo Alto.
-At VMware, I'm leading efforts to simplify cluster management for large-scale distributed systems.
-I also work on topics like failure detection, programmable networking, Big Data, and remote memory.
+There, I led efforts to simplify cluster management for large-scale distributed systems.
+I also worked on topics like failure detection, programmable networking, Big Data, and remote memory.

 I hold a PhD in computer science from <a href="http://www.tu-berlin.de">TU-Berlin</a> (2016) and a joint Masters degree in distributed computing from <a href="https://www.kth.se/en/">